Textualize/textual/docs/widgets/text_area.md

 - The tree-sitter Python bindings [repository](https://github.com/tree-sitter/py-tree-sitter).
 - `py-tree-sitter-languages` [repository](https://github.com/grantjenks/py-tree-sitter-languages) (provides binary wheels for a large variety of tree-sitter languages).

+## Additional notes

+- To remove the outline effect when the `TextArea` is focussed, you can set `border: none; padding: 0;` in your CSS.

 ---

 ::: textual.widgets._text_area.TextArea